About your stay

 How can I recognise different members of staff around the hospital?

-It states upon it their name and job title.
+It states on it their name and job title.

 Most of our staff wear a uniform.
-You can see photos of all our nurses uniforms here.
+You can see photos of all our nurses uniforms on this page.

 What level of personal care, privacy and dignity can I expect?